RababHanda/Bikesharing/Written Analysis.md

 ![image2](/Resources/top_startting_locations.png)

-The dark bubbles on the above map depict the busisiest areas in all of New York City through the day.
+The large-dark bubbles on the above map depict the busisiest areas in all of New York City through the day, while the lighter, smaller bubbles depict the opposite.
 This visual combined with the previous, tells us which areas must have bikes stocked at what times to meet customer needs

 #### 3. Checkout Times for Users